backblaze-b2-samples/b2fs4chia/README.md

 ## Challenge

-Passing chia _quality check_ within recommended 5s is easy, but that's just ~7 seeks.
+Passing the Chia _quality check_ within recommended 5s is easy, but that's just ~7 seeks.
-The real issue with harvesting Chia plots in the cloud is _full proof_, which is ~64 seeks, happens after the _quality check_ and must be completed and propagated in the Chia distributed network before a 30s timeout.
+The real issue with harvesting Chia plots in the cloud is _full proof_, which is ~64 seeks, and this happens after the _quality check_ completes and must be completed and propagated in the Chia distributed network before the 30s timeout.

 Those 7+64 seeks, in Chia 1.1.5, happen sequentially, which with variable latency can lead to enormous _full proof_ durations (>1min/proof is not unheard of)